flare-foundation/governance-proposals/FIP/FIP_16.md

 To request an FDC attestation, users must pay a fee in `FLR` to compensate data providers (and their delegators) for the associated workload.
 The fee also creates a prioritization mechanism for request processing while not congesting the request queue.
-Timely and accurate FDC attestations are critical for on-chain protocols, with two core drivers being FAssets and Flare Smart Accounts, each requiring at least one or two attestation per action (minting, redemption, Flare Smart Account Action invocation).
+Timely and accurate FDC attestations are critical for on-chain protocols, with two core drivers being FAssets and Flare Smart Accounts, each requiring at least one or two attestations per action (minting, redemption, Flare Smart Account Action invocation).

 FDC requests are available to all network projects, with growing adoption observed in recent months.
 Current use cases range from prediction markets to cross-chain payment metadata attestations for compliance.